Officer Ranks

 Officer Ranks (grade O-1 to O-11) are given to officers of the Army who hold a position of command authority.
 Commissioned officers are typically the only persons, in a military environment, able to act as the commanding officer of a military unit.

-There are several paths to becoming a commissioned officer including Army ROTC, the United States Military Academy at West Point or the United States Merchant Marine Academy at Kings Point, and Officer Candidate School.
-Certain professionals, physicians, nurses, lawyers, and chaplains are commissioned directly into the Army.
-But no matter what road an officer takes, the rank insignias are the same.
+There are several paths to becoming a commissioned officer, including Army ROTC, the United States Military Academy at West Point, or the United States Merchant Marine Academy at Kings Point, and Officer Candidate School.
+Certain professionals, such as physicians, nurses, lawyers, and chaplains, are commissioned directly into the Army.
+Regardless of the path taken, the rank insignias remain the same.

 2ND Lieutenant (2LT)